-There have been a few lawsuits to hit the City of Santa Barbara since they attempted to shut down all vacation rentals and short term rentals in Santa Barbara in 2015.
 One important decision has paved the way for ALL homes (no matter what zoning designation) to be able to rent their homes for less than 30 days however ONLY applies to those properties in Santa Barbara that are located in the Coastal Zone.

 While we have fought the City of Santa Barbara Zoning and Planning Department, hired attorneys, planners and just about any and every expert in the field, we realized early on that the California Coastal Commission was our biggest ally in the fight to save vacation rentals in Santa Barbara.
 Coastal Zone properties in Santa Barbara have prevailed!

 WHAT DOES THIS MEAN FOR MY HOME LOCATED IN THE COASTAL ZONE OF SANTA BARBARA?

 Well, there still exists a “controversy” between the highest courts decision and how the City of Santa Barbara interprets this decision.

 However, when we contacted the city, here is what they told us…

 Any attorney would find this contradictory to say the least: